On supergroups and their semisimplified representation categories: The universal semisimple quotient

 \subsection{The pro-reductive envelope}

-Since the quotient $\A/\mathcal{N}$ is again a super-tannakian category, this defines a reductive super group scheme $G^{red}$ with $\A/\NN \simeq Rep(G^{red},\epsilon)$ with $\epsilon: \mu_2 \to G$ such that the operation of $\mu_2$ gives the $\Z_2$-graduation of the representations.
+Since the quotient $\A/\mathcal{N}$ is again a super-tannakian category, this defines a reductive supergroup scheme $G^{red}$ with $\A/\NN \simeq Rep(G^{red},\epsilon')$ with $\epsilon': \mu_2 \to G$ such that the operation of $\mu_2$ gives the $\Z_2$-graduation of the representations.
 We call $G^{red}$ the pro-reductive envelope of $G$ (following \cite{Andre-Kahn}).
 If $G$ is an algebraic group, the pro-reductive envelope has been extensively studied by Andre and Kahn.
 Their proofs do not apply to the supergroup case.
-In the tannakian case $\NN = R$ is equal to the radical ideal.
-In particular no indecomposable elements maps to zero.
+In the tannakian case $\NN = \mathcal{R}$ is equal to the radical ideal.
+In particular no indecomposable objects map to zero.
 Even in the tannakian case the pro-reductive cover will not be of finite type in general.

 \begin{thm} \cite{Andre-Kahn}, theorem C.5.
 The proreductive envelope of an affine $k$-group $G$ is of finite type over $k$ if and only if $G$ is of finite type over $k$ and the prounipotent radical of $G$ is of dimension $\leq 1$. \end{thm}